ArthurSonzogni/chromiumos-platform2/login_manager/docs/flags.md

 any).

 Chrome's command line is constructed by [chrome_setup.cc].
-This file uses the [ChromiumCommandBuilder] class from `libchromeos-ui` to create directories needed by Chrome, configure its environment, and build its command line.
+This file uses the [ChromiumCommandBuilder] class to create directories needed by Chrome, configure its environment, and build its command line.

 `ChromiumCommandBuilder` reads a subset of the Portage USE flags that were set